OpenBioMaps/documentation/official_docs/en/common_errors.md

 1) Symptoms: No error messages, just can't connect..

-   Problem: pds.php missing from the project's root directory
+   Problem: pds.php is missing from the project's root directory.

-   Solution: copy the missing file from an other project
+   Solution: Copy the missing file from an other project

 2) Symptoms: No projects listed on my server